Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Melonic and pseudo-melonic sectors

 Among the interesting properties of melonic diagrams, their rosettes are $d-1$-dipole contractible, so that formula \eqref{powercountingkdip} becomes:

 Counting the number of edges in a Feynman graph with $N$ external edges, and $V_k$ vertices of valence $2k$, we get $2L=\sum_k 2k V_k-N$ and setting $d=5$:

 so that the melonic interactions are just-renormalizable for the quartic set $\{\B_i\}$.
-Then, the dangerous sector $\mathcal{S}_{D,M}$ for melonic graph only contain the leading families with boundaries graphs $\gamma_2\in\{\B_i\}$.
-This family is build of graphs with arbitrary size, meaning that each leading family is an infinite set. $\mathcal{S}_{D,M}$ is then a just-renormalizable divergent sector from definition \eqref{defrensector}.
-To this set, we have to add the infinite set $\mathcal{S}_{M_{2}}$ of $2$-points melonic graphs, which have power counting $\omega=2$.
-To illustrate how the renormalization work, let us consider the four point graph pictured on Figure \eqref{fig6}.
-Let $\mathcal{A}_{\vec{p}_1,\vec{p}_2,\vec{p}_3,\vec{p}_4}$ the amplitude of the corresponding diagram.
-Assuming that the red edges correspond to the component $1$ in the momentum space, we get:
+Then, the dangerous sector $\mathcal{S}_{D,M}$ for melonic graph only contains the leading families with boundary graphs $\gamma_2\in\{\B_i\}$.
+This family is built of graphs with arbitrary size, meaning that each leading family is an infinite set. $\mathcal{S}_{D,M}$ is then a just-renormalizable divergent sector from definition \eqref{defrensector}.
+To this set, we have to add the infinite set $\mathcal{S}_{M_{2}}$ of two-points melonic graphs, which have power counting $\omega=2$.
+To illustrate how the renormalization works, let us consider the four point graph pictured on Figure \eqref{fig6}.
+Let $\mathcal{A}_{\vec{p}_1,\vec{p}_2,\vec{p}_3,\vec{p}_4}$ be the amplitude of the corresponding diagram.
+Assuming that the red edges correspond to component $1$ in the momentum space, we get:

 where:

 and